polkadot-fellows/RFCs/text/0027-corejam.md

 _(Note for discussion: Should we be considering light-client proof size at all here?)_

-We can already imagine two kinds of Work Class: *Parachain Validation* (as per Polkadot 1.0) and *Actor Progression* (as per Coreplay).
+We can already imagine three kinds of Work Class: *Parachain Validation* (as per Polkadot 1.0), *Actor Progression* (as per Coreplay in a yet-to-be-proposed RFC) and Simple Ordering (placements of elements into a namespaced Merkle trie).
 Given how abstract the model is, one might reasonably expect many more.

 ### Relay-chain Storage Pallet